carlynorama/SwiftLIBPNG/README.md

 - https://stackoverflow.com/questions/7334595/longjmp-out-of-signal-handler
 - https://tratt.net/laurie/blog/2005/timing_setjmp_and_the_joy_of_standards.html

-That said, to side step all of this the choices appear to be to using those aforementioned "Simplified libpng API" (No examples of that in this repo, only indexed colors), which return UInt32 error codes.
+That said, to side step all of this one could use functions from the aforementioned "Simplified libpng API" (No examples of that in this repo as it only works for indexed colors), which return UInt32 error codes.

 #### Why not just use custom error functions?